comet-buildings/ts-glue/README.md

 // Let's say we have also a billing package in our codebase
 // billing.ts
-export const billingServiceLocator = ServiceLocator.buildFrom(
+export const billingGlue =
+  Glue.buildFrom(
     {
       billingService: is<BillingService>,
       dbConfiguration: is<DbConfiguration>,